19hours/sg-statutes/Acts/Immigration Act.md

 ### Authority of immigration officer to arrest and prosecute

-38\.—(1) Every immigration officer appointed under this Act shall have the authority and powers of a police officer to enforce any of the provisions of this Act relating to arrest, detention or removal.
+38\.—(1) Except when exercising any powers under section 51AA, every immigration officer appointed under this Act shall have the authority and powers of a police officer to enforce any of the provisions of this Act relating to arrest, detention or removal.

+[Act 6 of 2018 wef 01/04/2018]

 (2) Every immigration officer shall have the authority to appear in court and may, with the authorisation of the Public Prosecutor, conduct any prosecution in respect of any offence under this Act or the regulations.